 Hypnotherapy for bipolar disorder takes a perceptual approach.
 This treatment works from the perspective and “reality” of the client rather than that of the professional.
 The goal with hypnosis for bipolar disorder is to reduce the client’s stress levels and help them to focus on the positive aspects.

-Additional Therapies for Bipolar Disorder
+Hypnosis for Bipolar Disorder FAQs

 - Neuro-linguistic programming (NLP) addresses conscious and unconscious patterns to transform negative thoughts and behaviors.